 It’s like, the more I stress over it, the more that stress is shown in my photographs.
 So relax, be a little goofy, and have some fun with it!

 And lastly, I know a lot of people like the serious, modely look, but I like my photos to look bright, vibrant, and cheerful!
 You know what they say, you’re never fully dressed without a smile!

 I prefer to avoid the “say cheese” types of smiles.
 Instead, think of a funny joke, or better yet, goof around and have fun with your photographer!
 Natural smiles are way more engaging than fake or forced ones. 🙂

 If you like my photos, follow me on Instagram!

 P.S.
 I know what you’re thinking; but Tiffany, I don’t have a boyfriend or friend to take all these awesome photos of me.
-Neither do I…well at least not all the time (sometimes I do!).
-Stay tuned!
-Next week’s post is about how to take great photos when traveling solo. 🙂
+Neither do I…well at least not all the time (sometimes I do).
+Read this post on how to take amazing photos when traveling solo. 🙂

 If you’re loving this list, just click here or the image below to download it and print it out!
 Enjoy!